MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: payment process, cash receipt ms.date: 10/01/2018
+ms.search.keywords: payment process, cash receipt ms.date: 02/08/2019
 ms.author: sgroespe
+ms.openlocfilehash: f18cbb872d01daec391ca0c078f842a5cf89d74d
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 5f685ca69d9cf434e04e0c5205626eb24af3b5be
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "822708"
 ---
-# <a name="reconcile-customer-payments-manually"></a>Reconcile Customer Payments Manually
+# <a name="reconcile-customer-payments-with-the-cash-receipt-journal-or-from-customer-ledger-entries"></a>Reconcile Customer Payments with the Cash Receipt Journal or from Customer Ledger Entries
 When you receive a cash receipt from a customer, or you make a cash refund, you must decide whether to apply the payment or refund to close one or more open debit or credit entries.
 You can specify the amount you want to apply.
 For example, you can apply partial payments to customer ledger entries.
 Closing customer ledger entries makes sure that information such as customer statistics, account statements, and finance charges are correct.

-> [!NOTE]
+> [!TIP]
 >   On the **Customer Ledger Entries** page, red font means that the related payment is past its due date.
 If overdue payments are becoming a problem, we can help you reduce their frequency.
 You can enable the **Late Payment Predictions** extension, which uses a predictive model that we built in Azure Machine Learning to predict the timing of payments.
 These predictions help you reduce outstanding receivables and fine-tune your collections strategy.
 For example, if a payment is predicted to be late, you can adjust the terms of payment or the payment method for the customer.
 For more information, see [Late Payment Predictions](ui-extensions-late-payment-prediction.md).

 You can apply customer ledger entries in several ways:

-* By entering information in dedicated pages, such as the **Cash Receipt Journal** and **Payment Reconciliation Journal** pages.
+* By entering information on dedicated pages:
+    * The **Payment Reconciliation Journal** page.
+For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
+    * The **Payment Registration** page.
+For more information, see [Reconcile Customer Payments from a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md).
+    * The **Cash Reciept Journal**.
+This is described below.
-* From sales credit memo documents.
+* By filling in the **Applies-to Doc.
+No.** field on sales credit memo documents.
+This is described below.
-* From customer ledger entries after sales documents are posted but not applied.
+* By using the **Set Applies-to ID** action on a customer ledger entry.
+This is described below.

 > [!NOTE]
 >   If the **Application Method** field on the customer card contains **Apply to Oldest**, payments are applied to the oldest open credit entry, unless you manually specify an entry.
 If the application method is **Manual**, you always apply entries manually.

-You can apply customer payments manually on the **Cash Receipt Journal** page.
+## <a name="to-fill-and-post-a-cash-receipt-journal"></a>To fill and post a cash receipt journal
 A cash receipt journal is a type of general journal, so you can use it to post transactions to general ledger, bank, customer, vendor, and fixed assets accounts.
 You can apply the payment to one or more debit entries when you post the payment, or you can apply from the posted entries later.

-You can also apply customer and vendor payments on the **Payment Reconciliation Journal** page, by using functions for bank statement import, automatic application, and bank account reconciliation.
-For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
-Alternatively, you can reconcile customer payments based on a list of unpaid sales documents on the **Payment Registration** page.
-For more information, see [Reconcile Customer Payments From a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md).

-## <a name="to-fill-and-post-a-cash-receipt-journal"></a>To fill and post a cash receipt journal
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cash Receipt Journal**, and then choose the related link.
 2. Choose the **Edit Journal** action.
 3. Select the relevant batch in the **Batch Name** field.